Graduate/Law Loan Information

 - Repay your debt as soon as possible.
 The longer you owe, the more you owe.

-- To help secure your financial future, monitor the status of your loans and your repayment history and repay your loan on time.
+- To help secure your financial future, monitor the status of your loans and your repayment history via the National Student Loan Data System and repay your loan on time.

 FSA Student Loan Ombudsman: